lescott/CMPS183luvchat/README.md

 CMPS183luvchat
 ==============

+Name: Lauren E. Scott
+Year: Fall 2012
+Professor: Luca deAlfaro

 This is my final project for CMPS 183 2012.
+It is aimed to be an awesome matchmaking chat service.